-A list of commonly-used nouns in the English language, delivered in a plain .txt format.
+A list of frequently-used common nouns in the English language, delivered in a plain .txt format.

-What we have here is a list of the most commonly-used nouns in English, the largest list of its kind freely available on this great internet (currently storing 4554 nouns).
-It is by no means complete, but it compiles a large number of common nouns that are frequently used, including clothing, raw materials, professions, transportation, abstract concepts, matter, food, education, and many and sundry objects.
+What we have here is a list of the most frequently-used common nouns (i.e. not proper nouns) in English, the largest plain list of its kind freely available on this great internet (currently storing 6,775 nouns).
+It compiles a large number of common nouns including clothing, raw materials, professions, transportation, abstract concepts, matter, food, education, and many and sundry objects.

 There are many sources on the internet for collecting tens of thousands of nouns (word corpuses, dictionary APIs, text mining Wikipedia), but my noun list is different because it contains only very frequently-used ones, and it has been checked line-by-line with actual human eyes to make sure that the words in it are ones that I’ve seen before.
 This makes the list more practical for use in software that will process normal written English.
 The list is an alphabetised text file with each word on a new line.